mikke89/RmlUiDoc/pages/cpp_manual/lottie.md

 You may want to adjust the CMake arguments to your preferences.

-Then, during [CMake configuration](building_with_cmake.html) of RmlUi, enable the option `ENABLE_LOTTIE_PLUGIN`.
+Then, during [CMake configuration](building_with_cmake.html) of RmlUi, set the option `ENABLE_LOTTIE_PLUGIN=ON`.
 This will ensure that the Lottie plugin is integrated and built together with `RmlCore`.

-To build RmlUi with the `lottie` sample, [use CMake to generate](building_with_cmake.html) the RmlUi configuration with the option `ENABLE_LOTTIE_PLUGIN` enabled.
-Also make sure to set the option `BUILD_SAMPLES=ON`.
 For example, in the `RmlUi/Build`{:.path} directory execute the following:

 ```cmd
 cmake -DBUILD_SHARED_LIBS=OFF -DENABLE_LOTTIE_PLUGIN=ON -DBUILD_SAMPLES=ON ..
 ```

-This should automatically locate the `rlottie` library, and you can now build and run the included `lottie` sample as you would any other sample.
+This should automatically locate the `rlottie` library.
+You can now build and run the included `lottie` sample as you would any other sample to try out the plugin.

 ### Including the Lottie plugin

-To include the Lottie plugin in your own project, make sure you build RmlUi with the CMake option `ENABLE_LOTTIE_PLUGIN` enabled, and [integrate RmlUi into your project](integrating.html) as normal.
+To include the Lottie plugin in your own project, make sure you build RmlUi with the CMake option `ENABLE_LOTTIE_PLUGIN` enabled as described above, and [integrate RmlUi into your project](integrating.html) as normal.
 In addition, you will need to link with the `rlottie` library.

 The plugin is then automatically loaded during the call to `Rml::Initialise()`.
 If everything has worked out properly, the log will output a short message about the Lottie plugin being initialised.
 The `<lottie>`{:.tag} element should then be available for displaying animations.